 That was the Air Force way, back then: know your “bold print” immediate actions cold, become automatic in an emergency, and never have to face a moment of panic in a cockpit while strapped into an ejection seat.
 Then along came the F-15 Eagle, with no bold print items at all.
 There began the memory items versus no memory items debate, something we civilians wrestle with as well.

-In the early days of passenger carrying jets, most manufacturers seemed to have agreed with the military; flying a high-speed jet is risky business and pilots needed to have that ice water in their veins issued to Air Force and Navy pilots.
+In the early days of passenger carrying jets, most manufacturers seemed to have agreed with the military; flying a high-speed jet is risky business.
+Pilots needed to have ice water in their veins.
 Memory items were de rigueur in any jet cockpit, with or without an ejection seat.
 But sampling a variety of business and commercial aviation jets reveals an assortment of philosophies.

 Dassault, for example, prescribes three phases of actions in emergency procedures.
 A “Phase 1” procedure “specifies immediate action to be accomplished from memory, without need for reference to the check-list.”